Jeff-Russ/ror-guides/rails-database.md

 ## How Rails Handles Requests

-The requests first hits the server before anything Rails related hears about it.

-Rails actually tries to respond to requests with the public folder first and only searches routes if it doesn't find anything that matches the request in the public directory.
-This means that requests handled by things in the public directory bypass the Rails Framework and are served up quickest.
+The requests first hit the server before anything in the Rails MVC hears about it.
+Rails actually tries to respond to requests with the public folder first and only searches it's "routes" if it doesn't find anything that matches the request in the public directory.
+This means that requests handled by things in the public directory bypass the Rails MVC and are served up quickest.

-All requests that hit the framework's routing are funneled into a controller.
-The controller has direct access to both views and models, with one way and two way interaction respectively.
-The model has two way access with the database and
-is the only component to have it.
+Any requests that hit the MVC's routing are funneled into a controller.
+The controllers have direct access to both views and models, with one-way and two-way interaction respectively.
+The model has two-way access with the database and is the only component to have it.

-And connection between the views and models are handled via the controller action.
+Any connection between the views and models are handled via a "controller action".
 This is one-way, meaning the model can talk to the view via the controller action but the view only calls back to the server.
 Not only that, the view is the ONLY component to call back to the server, which then serves back the response to the client browser.

 ![missing image](https://s3.amazonaws.com/files.jeffruss.com/img/rails_structure.png)

-If you drop and HTML file in public, it will be available if typed after `/` in the url.
+If you drop and HTML file in `/public`, it will be available if typed after `/` in the url.
 Some web servers let you skip the `.html` extension in the path.
-If you create a directory in public, it will be reflected in url's as well.
-So
-both your routes in routes.rb and the file structure of the public folder will define url paths but keep in mind that public takes precedence!
+If you create a directory in public, it will be reflected in the url as well.
+So both your routes in `routes.rb` and the file structure of the public folder will define url paths but keep in mind that `/public` takes precedence!

 __A Closer Look__